Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/DOCUMENT-AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

         jsonb StudentSchoolAuthorizationEdOrgIds "Nullable, array of EducationOrganizationIds through StudentSchoolAssociation" jsonb OtherAuthorizationPathwayEdOrgIds "Nullable, example of array of EducationOrganizationIds for another pathway" }
-    StudentIdSecurableDocument {
+    StudentSecurableDocument {
-        bigint Id PK "Sequential key pattern, clustered" string StudentId "Indexed for lookup by StudentId" bigint StudentIdSecurableDocumentId FK "FK to a StudentId-securable document as Document.Id with delete cascade" tinyint StudentIdSecurableDocumentPartitionKey FK "Partition key of StudentId-securable document" }
+        bigint Id PK "Sequential key pattern, clustered" varchar(32) StudentUniqueId "Indexed for lookup by StudentUniqueId" bigint StudentSecurableDocumentId FK "FK to a Student-securable document as Document.Id with delete cascade" tinyint StudentSecurableDocumentPartitionKey FK "Partition key of Student-securable document" }
 ```

-## Authorization Algorithm for Create/Update/Delete/Get-by-ID of a StudentId-Securable Document
+## Authorization Algorithm for Create/Update/Delete/Get-by-ID of a Student-securable Document

 There are two phases to security actions for the backend.
 This is the authorization itself for
-a StudentId-securable Document, using the StudentSchoolAssociationAuthorization pathway:
+a Student-securable Document, using the StudentSchoolAssociationAuthorization pathway:

 * Create/Update
   1. In DMS Core, get the StudentSchoolAuthorizationEdOrgIds array for this student, via the backend.
-This means we need a new interface to query the backend for EducationOrganizationIds for StudentId-securable documents for specific authorization pathway(s), and also pass along client authorizations.
+This means we need a new interface to query the backend for EducationOrganizationIds for Student-securable documents for specific authorization pathway(s), and also pass along client authorizations.
   2. DMS Core compares the StudentSchoolAuthorizationEdOrgIds with client authorizations and allow or deny.

 * Get-by-ID
   1. DMS core calls the backend with the request.
-We need the Get-By-Id interface to be told when the Document is StudentId-securable using specific authorization pathway(s).
+We need the Get-By-Id interface to be told when the Document is Student-securable using specific authorization pathway(s).
 Backend returns the document along with its StudentSchoolAuthorizationEdOrgIds.
   2. DMS Core compares the StudentSchoolAuthorizationEdOrgIds with client authorizations and allow or deny.

 * Delete
   1. DMS core calls the backend with the request.
-We need the Delete interface to be told when the Document is StudentId-securable using specific authorization pathway(s), and also pass along client authorizations.
+We need the Delete interface to be told when the Document is Student-securable using specific authorization pathway(s), and also pass along client authorizations.
   2. Backend compares the StudentSchoolAuthorizationEdOrgIds with client authorizations and allow or deny.

-## Synchronization between StudentSchoolAssociation document (Document table), StudentSchoolAssociationAuthorization, StudentIdSecurableDocument, and StudentId-Securable document (Document table)
+## Synchronization between StudentSchoolAssociation document (Document table), StudentSchoolAssociationAuthorization, StudentSecurableDocument, and Student-securable document (Document table)

 There are two phases to security actions for the backend.
 This is the denormalization synchronization phase.